Leanne Oswin

 Further information

-Set in acres of beautiful Woodland, the room is warm, confidential and easy to access with free parking to the rear.
+Set in acres of beautiful Woodland, in-person counselling sessions are offered from my dedicated room, which is warm, comfortable, confidential and easy to access.
+You will find plenty of free parking to the rear, and clients wishing for a more discreet service find its location offers exactly that.
 To find out more information and to get started, contact me on the details provided to arrange a free initial 30 minute no obligation introductory session.